Mexico–United Kingdom relations

 The nations of Mexico and the United Kingdom formally established diplomatic relations in 1826.
-However, diplomatic relations were severed in 1861 after Mexico suspended payments on its foreign debt to the U.K. Diplomatic relations were re-established in 1864 when the U.K. recognized Emperor Maximilian I of Mexico.
+However, diplomatic relations were severed in 1861 after the president of Mexico Benito Juárez suspended payments on its foreign debt to the U.K. Diplomatic relations were re-established in 1864 when the U.K. recognized Emperor Maximilian I of Mexico.
 After the death of the Emperor and the restoration of democracy in Mexico in 1867, relations were once again severed between both nations.

 In 1884, diplomatic relations were restored under the Presidency of Porfirio Díaz.
 However, in 1938 relations were once again suspended when President Lázaro Cárdenas ordered the expropriation of all oil companies in Mexico.
 Diplomatic relations were re-established during World War II in 1941 and have continued unabated since.

 Both nations are members of the G20, the Organisation for Economic Co-operation and Development and the United Nations.